Postgraduate Certificate in Teaching English to Speakers of Other Languages

 Find out how to apply for graduate and postgraduate qualifications.

-Subject to the approval of the Dean of the School of Teacher Education, a student may transfer courses passed with a B grade or higher for the Postgraduate Certificate in Teaching English to Speakers of Other Languages to the:
+Subject to the approval of the Dean of Education and Health Sciences, a student may transfer courses passed with a B grade or higher for the Postgraduate Certificate in Teaching English to Speakers of Other Languages to the:

 - Postgraduate Diploma in Education (endorsed in Teaching and Learning Languages); or